karrot-dev/karrot-frontend/README.md

 - talk with users before they become group members :heavy_plus_sign:
 - express your trust and let newcomers take up responsibilities :bulb:
 - communicate with your team in group, store, pickup and private chats :speech_balloon:
-- handle conflicts amongst team members via chat and score voting :star:
+- handle conflicts amongst team members with score voting :star:
 - receive notifications in real-time via e-mail, Android app and web browser push :loudspeaker:
 - use karrot in your preferred language :globe_with_meridians:
 - upload your group logo and customize public information :camera: